NamkhangNLe/Hemodynamics-Calculator-JIC-3343/README.md

 ## License

 This Hemodynamics Calculator is distributed under the [MIT License](https://example.com/hemodynamics-calculator-license), which allows for both personal and commercial use.
-Please review the license for more details.
+Please review the attached license for more details.